Protect your investment by properly caring for your tools

-Replacing worn or damaged parts is straightforward—the daily grind of cleaning and logging damage is where many drain cleaners fall short.
+Replacing worn or damaged parts is straightforward — the daily grind of clean up and logging damage is where many drain cleaners fall short.
 When you don’t clean your equipment regularly, you set yourself up for some major problems.
-First, sewage corrodes metal, weakening your cable, drum and frame and making your entire machine more prone to breakage and failure.
+First, sewage corrodes metal, weakening your cable or hose as well as reels and frames.
+This makes your entire machine more prone to breakage and failure.
 Not cleaning your camera head is also risky.
 Sewage can corrode the spring or camera body, making it thin or brittle, while pockmarks allow water to enter the camera head causing a short.
-In addition, water, whether clean or dirty, can rust your equipment and weaken springs and cables.

 Protect your power source

 Another major issue for drain cleaners and plumbers is damaged wiring or broken or missing ground prongs or GFCI connections.
 Aside from the personal risk of electrocution, frayed wiring can also damage your equipment.
-It can lead to spikes in current, which in turn can cause heat damage to internal components, like chips and drives.
+It can lead to spikes in current, causing heat damage to internal components like chips and drives.
 A small nick in a power cord can cook all of the internal components of your camera system, turning a small problem into a very expensive repair.
-In addition, insufficient power can cause your system to run sluggishly, and sluggish equipment is the last thing you need when trying to clear stubborn blockages.
+In addition, insufficient power can cause your system to run sluggishly.
+Slow, struggling equipment is the last thing you need when trying to clear stubborn blockages.

 To receive future operations and maintenance tips, product news, and industry updates, subscribe to MyTana’s free email newsletter: